GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/shielded-folder/README.md

 - Cloud KMS
 - VPC-SC

-Within the folder the following projects will be created:
+Within the folder, the following projects will be created:
 - 'audit-logs' where Audit Logs sink will be created
 - 'sec-core' where Cloud KMS and Cloud Secret manager will be configured